passiomatic/platformer-physics/README.md

 This is a proof-of-concept application to explore several concepts described by Maddy Thorson's post [_Celeste and TowerFall Physics_][c].

-All the physics are handled by two types: walls and entities.
+All the physics in the system are handled by two types: `Wall` and `Entity`.
 Walls are the collidable level geometry.
 Entities are physics objects, such as players, arrows, monsters, treasure chests, etc.

 Anything that has to move and interact with the level geometry is an entity.
 The system has a few simple constraints: